Society of the Song dynasty: Women: legality and lifestyles

 Despite advances in relative social freedoms and legal rights, women were still expected to attend to the duties of the home.
 Along with child-rearing, women were responsible for spinning yarn, weaving cloth, sewing clothing, and cooking meals.
 Women who belonged to families that sold silk were especially busy, since their duties included coddling the silkworms, feeding them chopped mulberry tree leaves, and keeping them warm to ensure that they would eventually spin their cocoons.
 In the family pecking order, the dominant female of the household was the mother-in-law, who was free to hand out orders and privileges to the wives of her sons.
 Mothers often had strong ties with their grown and married sons, since these men often stayed at home.
 If a mother-in-law could not find sufficient domestic help from the daughters-in-law, there was a market for women to be bought as maids or servants.
 There were also many professional courtesans (and concubines brought into the house) who kept men busy in the pursuits of entertainment, relations, and romantic affairs.
 It was also common for wives to be jealous and conniving towards concubines that their wealthy husbands brought home.
 Yet two could play at this game.
-Most concubines were found in the families of feudal lords and kings.
 The ideal of the chaste, modest, and pious young woman was somewhat distorted in urban settings such as Hangzhou and Suzhou, where there were greedy and flirtatious women, as one author put it.
 This author stated that the husbands of these women could not satisfy them, and so took on as many as five 'complementary husbands'; if they lived close to a monastery, even Buddhist monks could suffice for additional lovers.